 The world of lawn care is much more than lush greens and well-trimmed hedges.
 Behind the scenes, it’s about the smart choices you make for the structure and legal protection of your landscaping business.
 Many seasoned professionals recommend forming an LLC for lawn care business startups, but why?
 Here’s the scoop.

-While there’s no legal stipulation saying you must have an LLC for a lawn care business, there are several benefits that shouldn’t be ignored.
+While there’s no legal stipulation saying you must have an LLC for a lawn care business, there are several benefits of an LLC that shouldn’t be ignored.
 LLCs, or limited liability companies, offer personal liability protection.
 That means, if faced with a lawsuit, your personal assets are usually tucked safely away from the reach of any claims.
 For lawn care and landscape professionals, this could be a significant concern, given the physical nature of the work.
 Even a minor mishap, like a broken window from a thrown rock, can escalate into a lawsuit.
 With an LLC’s limited personal liability, only your business assets are at risk.
 More on limited personal liability definition.

 Moreover, an LLC often brings credibility to your venture.
 Clients and partners tend to view LLCs as more professional and legitimate.
 So, having “LLC” attached to your lawn care business name might give you an edge in a competitive market.
 Plus, an LLC often brings some tax benefits, including the flexibility to choose the taxation structure that works best for your business.
 For some LLCs, that’s being taxed as a partnership, while others prefer S corporation status (please see our What is an S Corp? page) or even C corporation status.
 The luxury is that you have the choice.